Satellites capture dozens of explosive eruptions from La Soufrière volcano on St. Vincent island

 Sunday morning started with a massive eruption that sent an atmospheric shock wave of sorts rippling out from the blast.
 Ascending air within the plume rose so rapidly that it recoiled upon hitting the tropopause, or the lower edge of the stratosphere, above which it’s extremely difficult for surface parcels of air to rise.
 That induced an up and down oscillating motion known as a gravity wave — akin to the ripples produced by a bobber in a pond.
 Any periods of downward motion put a damper on cloud cover production, allowing one to discern the atmospheric waves radiating outward.

 Another enormous eruption occurred shortly after 4 a.m.
-Monday morning, catapulting ash and sulfuric aerosols mote than 40,000 feet into the sky. while prevailing winds carried more ash toward Barbados.
+Monday, catapulting ash and sulfuric aerosols more than 40,000 feet into the sky, while prevailing winds carried more ash toward Barbados.

 In the past 24 hours, eruptions have been occurring semi-regularly every couple of hours, each producing new plumes that drift off to the east.
 Satellites indicated that 10 eruptions had occurred since midnight Saturday.